moumita-de/Moumita-Portfolio/PiraeusBank.md

 **Client Requirement:**

-Common challenges addressed include:<br>
+<p>Common challenges addressed include:</p>
-1. Siloed data integration repositories (integrating multiple data sources) <br>
+<p>1.
+Siloed data integration repositories (integrating multiple data sources) </p>
-2. Managing and maintaining such data silos might create significant barriers to information and knowledge sharing, as well as to collaboration across units and stakeholders.<br>
+<p>2.
+Managing and maintaining such data silos might create significant barriers to information and knowledge sharing, as well as to collaboration across units and stakeholders.</p>
-3. Lack of a single version of truth<br>
+<p>3.
+Lack of a single version of truth</p>

 **Our Solution:**